 In 2011, the City of Corvallis faced severe budget cuts which threatened services and facilities administered by the Corvallis Parks and Recreation Department.
 In an attempt to stabilize funding, the City started to explore the possibility of transferring park and recreation services to a special taxing district.
-This policy brief, a collaborative effort with the Corvallis League of Women Voters and OPAL, examines the potential impacts of the development of special taxing districts in the the City of Corvallis.
+This policy brief, a collaborative effort between the Corvallis League of Women Voters and OPAL, examines the potential impacts of the development of special taxing districts in the the City of Corvallis.

 The disproportionate arrest and incarceration of people with mental illnesses is a significant concern for police, policymakers, and academic researchers throughout the United States.
-Benton County (Oregon) law enforcement agencies have reported this very concern -- a significant increase in police contacts with people with mental illnesses in recent years.
+Benton County (Oregon) law enforcement agencies have mirrored this national trend and reported a significant increase in police contacts with people with mental illnesses in recent years.

-Iconic renewable energy technologies have garnered a positive connotation in society for the social and environmental benefits they provide.
-Today both technologies are reaching market parity made possible in large part using state and federal public investment mechanisms.
-Yet project funding is under increasing threat as the availability of public investment declines.
+Renewable energy technologies have garnered a positive connotation in society for the social and environmental benefits they provide.
+Today both renewable and traditional technologies are reaching market parity.
+This has been made possible in large part through state and federal public investment mechanisms.
+Renewable energy project funding is under increasing threat as the availability of public investment declines.

 The Corvallis Arts and Culture Commission worked with OPAL to better understand public perception of the role and importance of arts and culture in the community.
-The study worked to discover opportunities to enhance and develop the Commission’s role in building a strong, vibrant arts and culture community; understand the current strengths of the arts and culture community and identify opportunities to build on those strengths; and to foster the expansion of underdeveloped segments within arts and culture community.
+The study worked to: discover opportunities to enhance and develop the Commission’s role in building a strong, vibrant arts and culture community; understand the current strengths of the arts and culture community and identify opportunities to build on those strengths; and to foster the expansion of underdeveloped segments within the arts and culture community.